-You may upload unofficial transcripts and test scores to your myTROYu profile for temporary admission consideration.
+You may upload unofficial transcripts and test scores to your TROY Application Profile for temporary admission consideration.
 Please note that temporary admission varies by program.

 Test Scores - Submit official test score results for the GRE (Institution Code – 1738) (verbal and quantitative scores), MAT (Institution Code – 1013) or GMAT (GMAT does not use Institution Codes) as per program requirements.

 The recommender should address the individual's potential for success in the selected graduate program and his/her written and oral communication skills.
 Letters submitted to meet specific program requirements may be used for admission to the Graduate School to satisfy this admission requirement.
-Letters can be uploaded to your supplemental items on your myTROYu profile.
+For instructions, please check your supplemental items on your TROY Application Profile.

 Medical History Form: Submit completed Medical History Form with medical documentation as required for all Troy, AL Campus students and students attending the School of Nursing.
 For further information please contact the Mary E. Rich Health Center, Troy University, Troy, Alabama, 36082 at 1-334-670-3452.